bpb27/rewa/NOTES.md

 # NICE TO HAVE

-- crew search
+- search: director, year, streamer, maybe full crew
-- BO budget runtime tokens (+- some range)
 - imdb rating / rottenmater rating
 - academy awards stuff (not available via TMDB - would be cool to have a dedicated table - doesn't exist anywhere)
 - other filter components like year slider, host checklist/typeahead (or filter sidebar)